 The models

-In this study, we propose new forecasting methods with three stages.
+In this study, we propose new forecasting methods which take into account the problem of structural change.
+The new methods consist of three stages.
 At the first stage, we identify the most informative competitive explanatory variables for the focal product.
 Grocery retailers typically sell hundreds of SKU’s in a typical product category and this leads to hundreds of potential competitive explanatory variables for the focal product.
 Incorporating all the variables into the model would easily overfit the model and even make the estimation infeasible (Martin & Kolassa, 2009).
 Therefore, we initially select the most relevant variables using the Least Absolute Shrinkage and Selection Operator (LASSO) (Tibshirani, 1996).
-For example, we have the following model for the sales of a specific SKU:
+In the LASSO procedure, we specify the following model for each SKU:

 ln⁡(y0,t)=Xβ+u, subject to j=1Nβj=η, η≤η0

+(6)